davedawson/cottleston-pie-3/_projects/families-for-excellent-schools.md

 role: Project Lead, Creative Direction, Design
 team: Cottleston Pie, Patronage
 live-url: familiesforexcellentschools.com
 intro: Fighting for the right to an excellent education.
+lead-in: Film Comment is published by The Film Society of Lincoln Center.
 ---

 {% contentfor description %}